JDRomano2/gexpro/README.md

 Copyright (c) 2017 by the Tatonetti Lab

-## Introduction
+## Motivation

-Differential expression analysis looks at cells in two states---usually one being a 'normal' or wild-type state, and the other being affected by a disease, drug, or other perturbation---and captures snapshots of which genes are currently being expressed in those cells, and to what levels they are being expressed.
+Differential expression analysis looks at cells in two (or more) states---usually one being a 'normal' or wild-type state, and the other being affected by a disease, drug, or other perturbation---and captures snapshots of which genes are currently being expressed in those cells, and to what levels they are being expressed.
 There are many public datasets of differential expression published on public data repositories, available for anyone to use.

 `GEXPRO` is a software package designed to make working with differential expression data easier.
 This software is currently in a 'pre-alpha' stage of development, but new features will be added rapidly.
 Some of the planned features for `GEXPRO` include the following: